z-esmaily/Spawn_Gradient_Descent/README.md

 ---
 ## SpGD in Deep Learning Models
 <p align="justify">
 SpGD showcases its effectiveness in deep learning by addressing challenges such as slow convergence and entrapment in local minima.
-The proposed optimizer was integrated into **ResNet-20** and **DenseNet-19** models and evaluated on the **CIFAR-10** and **Fashion-MNIST** datasets, two widely used benchmarks in image classification, to compare its performance against other optimizers.
+The proposed optimizer was integrated into <b>ResNet-20</b> and <b>DenseNet-19</b> models and evaluated on the <b>CIFAR-10</b> and <b>Fashion-MNIST</b> datasets, two widely used benchmarks in image classification, to compare its performance against other optimizers.
 </p>

 ### Implementation and Experimentation